AlbertoV5/ScrapMaps/README.md

  - https://osu.ppy.sh/beatmapsets?s=loved
  - https://osu.ppy.sh/beatmapsets?s=ranked

-They get the map info of maps in first page.
-Around 15 for osu!, around 20 for BeastSaber.
-Also they go to youtube and look for the first result of the song title + artist name.
+They get the map info of maps in first page, they go to youtube and look for the first result of the song title + artist name.

 Output goes to data folder as a tsv.
+Later organized by dates.

-The idea is to add the results manually to a google sheet to organize and review the data.
+I'm adding the results manually to a google sheet in order to organize and review the data.

 Using Selenium, chromedriver.